jayeshranghera/Natural-Gas-Forward-Curve-Spline-Interpolation-On-Date-Price-Lookup/README.md

 # Natural Gas Forward Curve — Spline Interpolation & On-Date Price Lookup

+This project is part of the **JPMorgan Chase & Co.
+Virtual Job Simulation (Forage Platform)**.
+All code and analysis are written by me based on the tasks provided in the simulation.

 ## Overview
 This notebook fits a smooth forward curve for Natural Gas prices using `UnivariateSpline` and exposes a callable to retrieve price for any given date.
 It demonstrates curve fitting, date handling, and quick visualization.